WebAssembly/spec/document/execution/runtime.rst

 .. note::
    This section is only relevant for the :ref:`formal notation <exec-notation>`.

-In order to express the reduction of :ref:`traps <trap>` and :ref:`control instructions <syntax-instr-control>`, the syntax of instructions is extended to include the following *administrative instructions*:
+In order to express the reduction of :ref:`traps <trap>`, calls, and :ref:`control instructions <syntax-instr-control>`, the syntax of instructions is extended to include the following *administrative instructions*:

 .. math::
    \begin{array}{llll}